octosteve/octosteve.github.io/source/2014-11-25-next-generation-is-better-i-promise.html.markdown

 2. Create a callback to handle success
 3. Create a callback to handle failure

 A promise wraps all of these steps together and provides you with one object you can extract the resulting code from.
-Here's an example of wrapping a call to the reddit api in a promise:
+Here's an example of wrapping a call to the Reddit api in a promise:

 ``` javascript
 // Assuming you have jQuery :-)